 - Slit-lamp eye review.
 To test the pupils, they’ll use a special microscope with light.

 - MRI, or magnetic resonance imaging.
-To produce accurate pictures of your eyes, it uses strong magnets and radio waves.
+It uses strong magnets and radio waves to produce accurate pictures of your eyes.

 - The Tear Film Test.
 This tests the number of tears you make to see if your eyes are dry.